sh1boot/sh1boot.github.io/_posts/2024-04-11-adler32-checksum.md

 (TODO: make sure they're actually right)

+Having that reduction operation on hand (assuming I expressed it correctly), you can set it aside until you've calculated N parallel checksums and then do it as a finalisation step outside of any loops.
+Everything else is embarrassingly parallel.

 Now it might seem like to avoid regular overflow and regular modulo we would need to use 32-bit accumulators with periodic resets.
 But actually not so much.